awantoch/next-mdx-template/README.md

 ## Getting Started

-1. Run `npx create-next-app@latest --example "https://github.com/awantoch/next-mdx-template" project_name`
+1. Run `pnpx create-next-app@latest --example "https://github.com/awantoch/next-mdx-template" project_name`
 2. Update the constants in `app/constants.ts` with your information
 3. Add your content to the journal section
 4. Customize the styling if desired